 How Often Should I Get Periodontal Maintenance?

 If treated at the early stage, periodontal disease may be reversed, but most people discover they have it when it’s too late, and the condition cannot be reversed.
 Periodontal maintenance is one of the best ways of managing this condition.
-How often you need periodontal maintenance may be affected by different factors, but our dental specialists recommend that you get it at least twice a year.
+How often you need periodontal maintenance and periodontal care may be affected by different factors, but our dental specialists recommend that you get it at least twice a year.

 Periodontal disease can have serious implications for your oral health.
 Visit us at Riverwind Dental to manage the disease with periodontal maintenance.
 You can contact us through (804) 280-0853.